Murders of Joel and Lisa Guy: Apprehension of suspect

 The FBI, Knox County Sheriff's Office and East Baton Rouge Sheriff's Office placed Guy Jr. under surveillance for a few days and apprehended him on November 29 as he was entering his 2006 Hyundai Sonata in the Nicholson Drive apartment complex parking lot in Baton Rouge.

 A meat grinder was discovered in the trunk of Guy Jr.'s car.

 Trial

 Guy Jr. pled not guilty, yet filed a motion that he be given the death penalty if convicted.
 Guy Jr.'s defense counsel, John Halstead and Jonathan Harwell, presented no evidence on his behalf.
 The prosecution was led by Leslie Nassios and Hector Sanchez.

 The trial took four days.
-Guy Jr. was found guilty and sentenced to life in prison.
+Guy Jr. was found guilty and sentenced to 2 consecutive life sentences plus 4 years imprisonment.
 He was also convicted of abuse of a corpse.

 In 2023, an appeal to overturn the sentence of Guy Jr. was denied.

 Joel Michael Guy Jr. is currently incarcerated at the Northwest Correctional Complex in Tiptonville, Tennessee.